What Is a Construction Change Order?

 How Do You Prepare for Change Orders?

 No matter what prompts a change order, if you want to make sure it doesn’t lead to even more costly delays or even the failure of your project, you need a reliable process in place to anticipate the worst.
 Ideally, you and your client specify in the original contract how you’re going to handle a change order.
-When you formalize the process, there’s a reduced chance of anyone being surprised or upset by what comes later.
+When you formalize the construction change order process, there’s a reduced chance of anyone being surprised or upset by what comes later.

 On the other hand, if you choose not to specify what happens until the very moment change is needed, the resulting disagreements can lead to bad blood and even a breach of contract.
 No one needs (or wants) that, so instead make the effort to include the necessary verbiage in your contract from here on out.
 Then, when you do need to amend the contract, you’ll know exactly how to do so with respect to all parties’ needs.

 Proper change order management enables teams to mitigate the significant costs and schedule disruptions in construction.
 Still, for many construction companies, effective management is a major paint point.
 Preventing change orders from occurring and managing them when they occur requires a cultural and procedural shift.

 Nonetheless, through the proper use of technology in the construction industry, good communication, and better data collection practices, construction companies can reduce the amount of time and money wasted on change orders.

 Building information modeling (BIM) technology is a model-based process that provides insight to architects, engineers, and designers as they plan the construction of buildings and infrastructure.
 BIM helps in the design phase by providing more accurate visualizations before the building phase begins.